 - To have a good reputation and references to match.

 - To be honest, ethical, and utilize good communication skills.

 - To reliably complete all documentation (session notes, treatment plans, intake assessments, care coordination notes, discharge summaries) by the Sunday following each client encounter.

 - To be easy to work with and confident in your abilities.

 - To be willing to learn and grow professionally.

 Bonus points for:

-If interested, please send a cover letter and resume/CV to Sarah Alexander at [email protected] that includes the date you could start and the hours you would be available to work Fridays, Saturdays, Sundays, and/or Mondays.
+If interested, please send a cover letter and resume/CV to Sarah Alexander at [email protected] that includes the date you would like to start and the hours you would be available to see clients.